Pecha Kucha – the chit-chat, low-down on Cincinnati’s hottest designers

 And this is only the beginning.
 As word spreads about this year’s experience, Lewis sees future Cincinnati PK events growing to include more of the city’s finest business, medical research and branding experts.

-In addition to tapping into Cincinnati's commercial strengths, the PK committee also seeks to reach the public.
-Toward this end, three more local PK events have been scheduled throughout 2009, the next of which will take place at the Art Academy of Cincinnati.
+Alongside tapping into Cincinnati’s strengths, the PK committee also desires to reach the public.
+Toward this end, there will be three more PK events held in Cincinnati throughout 2009, the next of which will take place at the Art Academy of Cincinnati.

 “Our ultimate vision for PK in the future is to hold an entirely free and public event at Fountain Square in the heart of downtown Cincinnati,” Lewis says.